iiimosley/synthTest/README.md

 *SynthULX* is a web application designed for users of any musical background to overview basic concepts & functionalities of musical synthesis.

 *SynthULX* provides a musical synthesizer that emulates modern synthesizer interfaces & is playable via QWERTY keyboard.
-Synthesizer Components include:
+Synthesizer Components/Features include:
   - Single Oscillator Selection:
     - Sine
     - Triangle